What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 6. The incorrect content is redirected using a QR Code

-What’s going on: Customers who scan the QR Code you’ve set up to go to your online store instead go to a different page.
+What’s happening: Customers who scan the QR Code you’ve set up to go to your online store instead go to a different page.

 7. Dense QR Code design